FrancescoCrino/water-leakage-detection-system/code/README.md

   - Makefile
   - Makefile.ethos.conf

+The program is tested on a linux environment and the following instructions are valid if working on a linux environment.

 In order to run this program we need to clone the [RIOT-OS](https://github.com/RIOT-OS/RIOT) github repository that we will use as RIOT base folder in the Makefile.
 We also need to install on your local pc the [mosquitto broker](https://mosquitto.org/) and clone the [mosquitto RSMB](https://github.com/eclipse/mosquitto.rsmb) repository to use it as MQTT-SN broker.